sergiovalerDEV/80-S-Retro-Pong-Game/README.md

-🕹️ 80s Pong Game
+# 🕹️ 80s Pong Game

-🎮 What is this?
+## 🎮 What is this?

 This is a retro-styled implementation of the classic Pong game, inspired by the 80s arcade era.
 Two players can compete against each other in this fast-paced, neon-themed game right in their web browser!

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-HTML5
-CSS3
-JavaScript (ES6+)
+- **HTML5**
+- **CSS3**
+- **JavaScript (ES6+)**
-HTML5 Canvas for game rendering
+- **HTML5 Canvas** for game rendering

-✨ Features
+## ✨ Features

-Retro 80s style graphics with a neon color scheme Responsive design that works on desktop and mobile devices Two-player gameplay
+- Retro 80s style graphics with a neon color scheme
+- Two-player gameplay
-Customizable max score
+- Customizable max score
-Click/tap controls for both players on desktop
-Mouse and keyboard controls on mobile
+- Optimal RAM performance

-🕹️ How to Play
+## 🕹️ How to Play

-On Desktop:
+### On Desktop:

-Player 1 (left paddle):
+- **Player 1 (left paddle)**:

-Move your mouse on the left side of the screen to move the paddle
+  - Move your mouse on the left side of the screen to move the paddle

-Player 2 (right paddle):
+- **Player 2 (right paddle)**:

-Use 'W' key to move up
+  - Use the 'W' key to move up
-Use 'S' key to move down
+  - Use the 'S' key to move down

-The game ends when one player reaches the maximum score (default is 5) Click the 'RESTART' button to start a new game
+- The game ends when one player reaches the maximum score (default is 5)
+- Click the 'RESTART' button to start a new game
-You can change the maximum score by clicking on the score buttons (3, 5, or 10)
+- You can change the maximum score by clicking on the score buttons (3, 5, or 10)

-🚀 Getting Started
+## 🚀 Getting Started

-Clone this repository to your local machine
+1. Clone this repository to your local machine.
-Open the index.html file in your web browser
+2. Open the `index.html` file in your web browser.
-Start playing!
+3. Start playing!

-🖥️ Running Locally
+## 🖥️ Running Locally

 No special setup is required!
-Just open the index.html file in a modern web browser, and you're good to go.
+Just open the `index.html` file in a modern web browser, and you're good to go.

-🤝 Contributing
+## 🤝 Contributing

 Feel free to fork this project and submit pull requests with improvements or bug fixes.
 All contributions are welcome!

-📜 License
+## 📜 License

 This project is open source and available under the MIT License.

-🙏 Acknowledgements
+## 🙏 Acknowledgements

 This game is inspired by the classic Pong arcade game created by Atari in 1972 and the vibrant aesthetics of 80s arcade games.

-Enjoy the game! 🎉
+Enjoy the game!